flytegg/ptero-build-flow/README.md

 # ptero-build-flow
-Automatically build and deploy a Gradle project to a Pterodactyl server instance, and restart it.
+Automatically build and deploy a Gradle or Maven project to a Pterodactyl server instance, and restart it.

 ## How to use